Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Innovative TechIts Box is sustainable, durable, and digitally connected

 LivingPackets is addressing a major challenge in the logistics industry.
-The logistics sector is recognized among the most polluting ones.
-This startup is trying to solve this with its product – the Box.
+The logistics sector is recognized as one of the most polluting.
+This startup is addressing this issue with its product, the Box.

 ‘The Box’ is made from recyclable plastic and other materials, eliminating one-time-use packaging boxes often used in shipping and logistics.
 It also includes various sensors to make the packaging smarter, trackable, and secure.